Antarctica hit 70 degrees above average in March, an apparent world record - NewsBreak

 Lazzara monitors temperatures at East Antarctica’s Dome C-ii and logged 14 degrees (-10 degrees Celsius) Friday, where the normal is -45 degrees (-43 degrees Celsius): “That’s a temperature that you should see in January, not March.
 January is summer there.
 That’s dramatic.”

 Both Lazzara and Meier said what happened in Antarctica is probably just a random weather event and not a sign of climate change.
-But if it happens again or repeatedly then it might be something to worry about and part of global warming, they said.
+But if it happens again or repeatedly then it might be something to worry about and part of global warming, they said.90-year-old South Dakota man goes on dream trip to Egypt

 The Antarctic warm spell was first reported by The Washington Post.